-- (13) Subject to the investment limits set down in the above Sub-sections 1 to 10, a further requirement is that at least 70% of the UCITS Fund's assets (the amount of the assets is determined by the value of the UCITS Fund's assets without taking liabilities into account) shall be invested in equity investments within the meaning of Section 2 (8) of the Investment Tax Act (Investmentsteuergesetz, InvStG) that are eligible for purchase in accordance with the investment conditions laid down for the UCITS Fund.
-The actual equity investment ratios of target investment funds may be taken into account in this process. - (14) The Company applies minimum exclusion criteria for the UCITS Fund as part of its KPI strategy (absolute) and does not invest in securities of - Companies that, as a result of following problematic practices in the areas of human rights, labour rights, the environment and corruption, seriously violate principles and guidelines such as the principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles for Economic Affairs and Human Rights. - companies that generate revenue through the manufacture and/or sale of controversial weapons and/or weapons prohibited under international conventions (e.g. anti-personnel mines, cluster ammunition, chemical weapons, biological weapons, enriched uranium, white phosphorus and atomic weapons), - · companies that generate more than 10% of their revenue from weapons, military equipment and services, - companies that generate more than 10% of their revenue from coal for power stations, - utility companies that generate more than 20% of their revenue from coal, - companies involved in the production of tobacco and companies that generate more than 5% of their revenue from the sale of tobacco. - (15) Direct investments in government issuers with an inadequate Freedom House Index are excluded. - (16) An insufficient Freedom House Index exists if the jurisdiction in question has a rating in the Freedom House Index, which can be accessed at https://freedomhouse.org/countries/freedom-world/scores
+(14) The UCITS fund applies minimum exclusion criteria and does not invest directly in securities of:

+- Companies that, as a result of following problematic practices in the areas of human rights, labour rights, the environment and corruption, seriously violate principles and guidelines such as the principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles for Economic Affairs and Human Rights. - Companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus and nuclear weapons). - Companies that generate more than 10% of their revenue from weapons, military equipment and services. - Companies that generate more than 10% of their revenue from coal for power stations.

-("Global Freedom Scores" section, "Total Score and Status" column) of "not free".
+- Utility companies that generate more than 20% of their revenue from coal. - Companies involved in the production of tobacco and companies that generate more than 5% of their revenue from the sale of tobacco.

+Direct investments in government issuers with an inadequate Freedom House Index are excluded.
+An insufficient Freedom House Index exists if the jurisdiction in question is rated as "not free" in the Freedom House Index (Global Freedom Scores).

-(17) The minimum exclusion criteria are based on information from an external data provider and are coded in the context of pre- and post-trade compliance.
+The minimum exclusion criteria are based on information from an external data provider and are coded in the context of pre- and post-trade compliance.
 The review shall be carried out at six month intervals, at least.